gustavo-hillesheim/dart-code-coverage/README.md

 └────────────────────┴────────────┴───────────────────┘
 100% (1/1) of all files were covered
 </pre>
-- **--exclude, -e**: Allows you to specify a regex that will be matched agains all paths, and only those that don't match it will be included in the report.
+- **--exclude, -e**: Allows you to specify multiple regexes that will be matched agains all paths, and those that don't match all of the regexes will be included in the report.
 For example, using the regex `utils`, this would be the output:
 <pre>
 ┌────────────────────┬────────────┬───────────────────┐
 │ File               │ Coverage % │ Uncovered Lines   │